- Vol 1: General - Topics Chapters Overview

 - The University of California with regard to sites within the Natural Land and Water Reserves System.

-Common examples of responsible agencies include: the Regional Water Quality Control Board for its Section 401 Water Quality Certification, the Department of Fish and Game for its Section 1602 Lake or Streambed Alteration Agreement, the Office of Historic Preservation for its concurrence on affected cultural resources.
+Common examples of responsible agencies include: the Regional Water Quality Control Board for its Section 401 Water Quality Certification, the Department of Fish and Wildlife for its Section 1602 Lake or Streambed Alteration Agreement, the Office of Historic Preservation for its concurrence on affected cultural resources.

 The Department can also be a responsible agency for non-Department projects that impact the Department’s facilities, for example, where a city will need to obtain an encroachment permit for conducting work within the Department’s right-of-way.